Understanding rental car insurance benefits

 2. Provide documentation including copies of your vehicle rental agreement, repair estimate and itemized repair bill.

-Check your credit card’s Benefits Guide to see whether your card offers rental car insurance.
+Check your credit card’s Cardholder Benefits Guide to see whether your card offers rental car insurance.

-If you have questions, contact a benefit administrator listed in your Benefits Guide, as some terms and conditions apply.
+If you have questions, contact the benefit administrator listed in your Cardholder Benefits Guide, as some terms, conditions and exclusions apply.

 Mastercard